Cubified/i3/README.md

 # i3 4.14.1-gaps-recursive

-This is my i3-gaps fork which adds support for recursive variables, as well as allows for further customization of the nagbar
+This is my i3-gaps fork which adds support for recursive variables, per-workspace smart gaps, and further customization of the nagbar

 ## Recursive Variables